egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 groupings are yet to be determined.
 More information on these groupings is provided below in [2.4](#24-identify-predictor-and-response-variables).

-The models will require a certain amount of flexibility to be able to change the timeframes over which data are compared and the set of predictor variables that will change depending on the timeframes selected.
-Funding constraints and client objectives may also require changes to the modelling process or purpose at any point.
-Currently there are no significant limitations on model development - sufficient time and funding resources - but this may change.

 The models themselves will be analysed by assessing the model fit and parameters indicating suitability of model structure given the data.
 The